 Do you have an idea for a webcomic that you’re dying to develop?
-Or have you been working on one but haven’t been able to finish it?
+Or have you been working on a concept but haven’t been able to finish it?
 In this webcomic workshop, we’ll work on the essential fundamentals for making a webcomic that readers will want to follow day after day.
 Whether your style is comedy, sci-fi, fantasy, drama, you need to have the building blocks of story and theme, strong characters, and art direction to create your comic’s look and style.
 Learn how to make a webcomic and explore all the depths behind how to put it all together.

 We’re going to have a lot of fun in this workshop.
 Carla Ventresca will be working directly with each student every step of the way in real-time.
 Students will be able to upload their work and the instructor will provide live feedback on drawing and design suggestions directly from her drawing tablet.
 Screen share will be utilized so students can view each other’s work after each exercise.
 So start thinking of that story you want to tell and those characters you want to create!
 We can’t wait to see you in class!